repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/planning/deployment.rst

 RSTUF Worker(s).
 This metadata will be used by TUF client implementations such as python-tuf, go-tuf, etc.

-It is recommend to use a web server listing for all JSON files stored and managed by RSTUF Worker(s).
+It is recommended to use a web server listing for all JSON files stored and managed by RSTUF Worker(s).

 Suggestion: